William Wesley Peters: Personal life

 Svetlana, who was pregnant with their third child, and their son Daniel died in an automobile accident in 1946, after which Peters raised their other son, Brandoch, though he spent most of his youth with the Wrights since Peters was travelling for work often.

 Peters later briefly married Svetlana Alliluyeva (1926–2011), the youngest child and only daughter of Joseph Stalin, in a union arranged by his former mother-in-law, Olgivanna Lloyd Wright.
-Before their marriage on April 12, 1970, Alliluyeva had defected from the Soviet Union, renounced her father's tyrannical rule and come to the United States in 1967.
+Before their marriage on April 12, 1970, Alliluyeva had defected from the Soviet Union, renouncing her father as a tyrannical ruler, and came to the United States in 1967.
 Before divorcing in 1973, the couple had one daughter: